Lazerbeak12345/wfc/README.md

-# Wave Function Collapse inside of Minetest
+# Wave Function Collapse for Minetest

 Thanks to [this video](https://youtu.be/2SuvO4Gi7uY) for introducing me to this algorithim, and for making a simple explanation of it.